Education in Kerala: Church Missionary Society and London Missionary Society

 The 19th-century educational landscape of Kerala was profoundly shaped by the Church Missionary Society (CMS) and the London Missionary Society (LMS).
 Rev. Mead of LMS, active from 1817 to 1873, played a crucial role by initiating vocational schools in southern Thiruvithamkur.
 In 1816, Thomas Dawson, the first CMS missionary, opened a school in Mattancherry.
 CMS missionaries, including Thomas Norton and Henry Baker, were instrumental in promoting education for oppressed and lower castes, establishing schools in Mavelikkara, Tiruvalla, Mallapalli, Mundakkayam, and Melukavu.
 Dorothea Baker, wife of Rev. Henry Baker from CMS, launched the first girls' school, Baker Memorial Girls’ School in Kottayam in 1819, marking a historic milestone in female education.
 CMS's emphasis on education brought about a radical change in the social structure of Kerala, challenging traditional norms.
 The split between the Syrian church and CMS in 1835–40 led to the founding of the Marthoma Church, which independently established numerous English schools.

 Catholic Church

-A significant figure in the 19th century was Archbishop Bernardine Baccinelli, who started a system called "A school along with every church" to make education available for both poor and rich.
+A significant figure in the 19th century was Bernardine Baccinelli, who started a system called "A school along with every church" to make education available for both poor and rich.
 That system still continues in the present.
 His work has resulted in the promotion of education for girls.
-Mother Eliswa, a widow turned nun, started a school for girls in Kerala.
+Mother Eliswa, a widow turned nun, started first convent school and boarding school for girls in Kerala.